G. S. Laddha: Career

 In the 1980s he established the Chennai Regional Centre of IIChE.

 On 1 September 1995, Anna University conferred on Prof Laddha the degree of D.Sc.
 (Honoris Causa).

 In 2001 he was presented with the Dr. Burjor P. Godrej lifetime achievement award at the Indian Chemical Engineering Congress.

 The Indian Institute of Chemical Engineers has instituted an award in his name "Prof G S Laddha Chemcon Distinguished speaker award".
-The Alagappa College of Technology awards renowned academicians with an award "Professor G S Laddha Distinguished Professorship award".
+The Alagappa College of Technology awards renowned academics with an award "Professor G S Laddha Distinguished Professorship award".
 He was honoured by the governor of Tamil Nadu for his contributions to Chemical Engineering.
 He also served as a director of Chemplast Sanmar Limited.